 It defines the fundamental concepts of the verification process, the criteria for defining the verification strategy and specifies the requirements for the implementation of the verification programme.
 It includes also the list of the expected documentation (i.e. Document requirements definitions, DRDs).

-This Standard is intended to apply to different products at different levels from a single equipment to the overall system (including space segment hardware and software, ground segment, launchers and transportation systems, Verification tools and GSE).
+This Standard is intended to apply to different products at different levels from a single equipment to the overall system.

 Discipline related verification aspects are complemented in Standards specific to those disciplines.

+For verification process for SW the following standards are considered fully sufficient for development of these items:

+ECSS-E-ST-40 Space engineering – Software

+ECSS-Q-ST-80 Space product assurance - Software product assurance

 Detailed requirements for Testing are covered in the ECSS E-ST-10-03.

 This standard does not specifically address Validation of space products as a separate process, since product Verification is performed against requirements that also address the suitability of the product to fulfil the needs of its intended use.
 As such, Validation is achieved through the Verification process provided adequate requirements are placed on the product.